craigbuckler/html5-export/plan.md

 * make it look like a paged document
 * do not use any online assets: all CSS and images must be inlined
 * use OS fonts
 * do not distribute JavaScript.
 JS can be used to create and download the HTML, but the final distributed document will not contain JS.
 That avoids security issues when sending via email or other means.
+(But Craig, I use React or Vue or Svelte - doesn't matter)
 * make it printer-friendly.
 It didn't need to be as good as a native PDF, but it should print nicely.

 Has this been attempted before?